apoprotsky/gdic/README.md

 `gservices` library implements `Service Container` pattern.
 It creates instances of objects, resolving their dependencies using simple API.

+To resolve services dependencies simply add a public Pointer type field in your service structure or declare method `Init` which arguments is pointers to other services.

 ## Usage example

 Declaring `db` package